 How much does lab work cost without health insurance?

-Should you need a bigger test, expect to find prices in the hundreds.
-An ultrasound, for example, will cost $150 to $250 (on the low end) and a CAT Scan will run between $300 to $750 (again, on the low end).
+Should you need a bigger test, expect to consistently find prices in the hundreds.
+An ultrasound, for example, will cost around $365 minimum.

 A specialist is a doctor who, as the name implies, specializes in one area of medicine.
 A gynecologist or an allergist are examples.